Wahama trio named all-state - The Point Pleasant Register

-CHARLESTON, W.Va. — Mason County came away with four selections on the 2021 Class A all-state softball teams, which was released Tuesday by the West Virginia Sports Writers Association.
+CHARLESTON, W.Va. — Mason County came away with three selections on the 2021 Class A all-state baseball teams, which was released Wednesday by the West Virginia Sports Writers Association.

-Wahama — which went a perfect 27-0 en route to winning the school’s first state softball title — led the area with a trio of first team honorees, while Hannan also had a single representative on the squad.

-The Lady Falcons landed a trio of underclassmen on the list, all first team selections and first time honorees at the state level in softball.
+The White Falcons — who went 11-13 and won the Region IV, Section 2 title this spring — came away with all three area choices.
+Hannan did not have a player represented on the squad this season.

-Junior Lauren Noble was named as a first team infielder, while sophomore Amber Wolfe was a utility choice on the first team.
-Sophomore Mikie Lieving was a first team selection as a pitcher after hurling every inning for WHS this spring.
+Junior Ethyn Barnitz was named to the first team as a catcher, while freshman Bryce Zuspan was a second team selection as a pitcher.
+Sophomore Logan Roach was also named as a second team outfielder for WHS.

-Hannan senior Bailey Coleman was also a first time honoree at the state level after being chosen to the honorable mention list in Class A.
+All three White Falcon selections are first time honorees at the state level in baseball.

-Buffalo senior catcher Abby Darnley was named the first team captain and Chloe Treadway of Sherman was the second team captain.
+Isaac VanMeter of Moorefield was named the first team captain and Evan Sayre of Charleston Catholic was the second team captain.

-A look at the 2021 Class A softball teams, as voted on by the West Virginia Sports Writers Association.
+A look at the 2021 Class A baseball teams, as voted on by the West Virginia Sports Writers Association.

 FIRST TEAM